wdi-red-coral/research-and-instruct/README.md

 ### Debug entity
 - What is a library?
 What is a framework?
 Give examples
-- The different image formats that can be used.
-What are the advantages and disadvantages of each?
+- Explain the three ways to add styles to a web page.
+What are the advantages and disadvantages of each approach?

 ### tech_team
 - The difference between a strongly typed and a loosely typed programming language.
 Give examples of both.